 Spiritual awakening is an individual experience that can happen suddenly or gradually.
 It requires the courage to break free from conditioning and dogma and to open one’s mind to an expanded perception of reality.
 An integral part of awakening is gaining an understanding of our immortal, multidimensional nature.
 This website provides a wealth of information to help you become aware of your immortal self and your continuing existence beyond your body and matter.

 Lessening Role of Organized Religion

 There is a dramatic ongoing shift in the U.S. population away from organized religion.
 The percentage of Americans identifying their religious affiliation as “none” increased from only 6% in 1991 to 25% in 2016.
 Young adults are driving this trend.
 In 1986, for example, only 10% of young adults (ages 18–29) claimed no religious affiliation, versus 39% in 2018.
-The chief reason given by Americans for leaving their childhood religious identity is that they stopped believing in their religion’s teaching.
+Americans’ chief reason for leaving their childhood religious identity is that they stopped believing in their religion’s teaching.

 The following article discusses reasons for this trend: Exodus: Why Americans are Leaving Religion—and Why They’re Unlikely to Come Back

 Increasing numbers of people are unable to find purpose and meaning in organized religion.
-It appears that more people are recognizing that religion is manmade.
-They are less willing to abide by the teachings and codes of behavior set forth by the founders and leaders of religion.
+It appears that more people recognize that religion is human-made.
+They are less willing to abide by the teachings and codes of behavior set forth by the founders and religious leaders.

 The shift away from organized religion is counterbalanced by more Americans identifying themselves as spiritual.
 A 2017 Pew Research Center survey found that 27% of U.S. adults think of themselves as spiritual but not religious, up from 19% five years earlier.
 For more details about this trend, see More Americans Now Say They’re Spiritual But Not Religious.